Veríssimo Correia Seabra: Soldier payment controversy

-As Ialá’s behavior became more erratic and the government failed to pay several months of wages owed to soldiers, he warned the President that the military would be forced to intervene again unless salaries were paid.
+As Ialá’s behavior became more erratic and the government failed to pay several months of wages owed to soldiers, Seabra warned the President that the military would be forced to intervene again unless salaries were paid.
 Correia Seabra led the bloodless coup that ousted Kumba Ialá from power on September 14, 2003.
 It was welcomed by most Guineans while provoking condemnation from the international community.
 His first act as head of the 32-member Military Committee for the Restoration of Constitutional and Democratic Order was to convene a meeting of political, religious, and civil society leaders to choose a new civilian-led government that would be charged with organizing elections.

 Henrique Rosa was nominated to head the caretaker government and became president on September 28, 2003.
 Seabra continued to serve as chairman of the National Transition Council.
 Free and fair parliamentary elections were held on March 28, 2004.